Penance and Reconciliation

 The role of our schools

 Children who attend a Catholic school are taught the nature of the Sacraments each year in the religious education curriculum according to their level of understanding.
-There are two special modules on Reconciliation and Holy Communion in year 4, after which parents may consider if they wish their child to proceed with the celebration of these two sacraments.
+There are two special modules on Reconciliation and Holy Communion in year 4.

 Reconciliation and Holy Communion in our shared parish